Kinds-of-Intelligence-CFI/animal-ai-dreamerv3/README.md

 ## Usage

-1. Install (most) dependencies with `conda env create --prefix .venv -f environment.yml`.
+1. Install requirements with `pip install --requirement requirements.txt`.
-2. Activate your conda env with `conda activate ./.venv`.
-3. Install dreamerv3 separately (installing together makes conda download jax without GPU support) `pip install "git+https://github.com/Kinds-of-Intelligence-CFI/dreamerv3-compat.git#egg=dreamerv3" numpy==1.21.2`
-   Note: We explicitly ask for `numpy==1.21.1`, as pip overrides conda installed version (but others are not compatible with ml-agents).
+   **Note:** Only Python 3.9 is supported.
+Make sure that is the installed version on your OS, Docker container or virtual environment.
+2. Download the [AnimalAI environment](https://github.com/Kinds-of-Intelligence-CFI/animal-ai#quick-install-please-see-release-for-latest-version-of-aai-3).
+The current integration test script will look for the env at `./aai/env/AnimalAI.x86_64`.
+The train script as well, but there is an `--aai` flag available to look in different locations.
+Feel free to just modify the scripts.
+3. Run tests to sanity check the installation.

+   - `python tests/jaxtest.py`
+     Most important thing to watch for is warnings about no GPUs being detected.
+   - `CUDA_VISIBLE_DEVICES=0 python tests/dreamertest.py`
+     You should see various logs being written to the terminal, and eventually messages about which scores the Agent gets for each episode.
+   - `python aaitest.py`
+     Spawns a random AnimalAI arena playable through the keyboard.
+Press C to switch camera.
+   - `CUDA_VISIBLE_DEVICES=0 python tests/integration.py`
+     Test integration of DreamerV3 and AnimalAI.
+You should see the same things pass as with `dreamertest.py`

-4. Run `python tests/jaxtest.py` and `CUDA_VISIBLE_DEVICES=0 python tests/dreamertest.py` to sanity check the installation.
-We set only the 0'th (i.e. the first) GPU visible because DreamerV3 does not explicitly support multi GPU and we don't want to hog more than necessary.
-Not needed if there is only 1 GPU available.
+     We set only the 0'th (i.e. the first) GPU visible because DreamerV3 does not explicitly support multi GPU and we don't want to hog more resources than necessary.
+This is of course not needed if there is only 1 GPU available.

-5. Download the [AnimalAI environment](https://github.com/Kinds-of-Intelligence-CFI/animal-ai#quick-install-please-see-release-for-latest-version-of-aai-3).
-The current train script will look for the env at `./aai/env/AnimalAI.x86_64`, but there is an `--aai` flag available to look in different locations, or you can just modify the train script.
-6. Test installation of AnimalAI by running `python aaitest.py`, which should spawn a random AnimalAI arena playable by you through the keyboard, and run the integration test `CUDA_VISIBLE_DEVICES=0 python tests/integration.py integration.py`.
-If things don't crash, they likely work.
-Also watch for the errors.
-7. Adapt the `train.py` script to your training needs.
+4. Adapt the `train.py` script to your training needs.

+### Running on headless servers

+Use Xvfb, e.g. through `CUDA_VISIBLE_DEVICES=0 xvfb-run -a python train.py`

 ## References